ADaMiller14/Pi-In-the-Sky/README.md

 __January 28 - Day 11__

 We figured out how to control a servo with the Pi, and we began to take the steps necessary to save inputs (the accelerometer data) to a .txt file.

+__January 30 - Day 12__

+Aidan discovered how to read and write a .txt file, as well as how to save it.
+He began making test code that would simply write accelerometer data to a .txt file.

+__January 31 - Day 13__

+Aidan was absent due to All-District Band.
+Cade did WHAT? .